otctechnology/docker-heatledger/README.md

-# OTC  Server
+# ΘTC™ Server

-OTC Java server container.
-See releases at: https://github.com/Heat-Ledger-Ltd/heatledger
+ΘTC™ Microservice Java server container.
+See releases at: https://github.com/otctechnology/otc,git

-> *HEAT is a cryptocurrency that works in peer-to-peer client-server configuration.
-By running the HEAT Java server node on your workstation or server you enhance the security of your own cryptocurrency operations, and participate in keeping up the HEAT decentralized network.
-By enabling forging in your HEAT wallet running on top of your own HEATnode, you are eligible for (Proof-of-Stake) rewards and blockchain file storage (Proof-of-Presence) rewards granted in average every 25 seconds to a random participant of the network.* - http://heatledger.com/
+> *ΘTC™ is a Blockchain that works in peer-to-peer client-server configuration.
+By running the ΘTC™ Java server node on your workstation or server you enhance the security of your own smartcontract operations, and participate in keeping up the ΘTC decentralized network.
+By enabling forging in your ΘTC™ ID running on top of your own ΘTC™node, you are eligible for (Proof-of-Stake) rewards and blockchain file storage (Proof-of-Presence) rewards granted in average every 25 seconds to a random participant of the network.* - https://otc.network/

 ## Requirements